Founder & Editor

 “I am a better writer because of Sara Kocek.
 She didn’t just fix what was weak; she explained why, teaching me through her edits.
 Yet, her kind, supportive attitude combined with her sharp understanding of storytelling made me feel more, not less, confident in myself.
 She doesn’t tear you down, but builds you up by giving you the tools you need to succeed.
 On the business side, she gave me a fair estimate and returned my manuscript promptly, as promised.
 She was also accessible later to discuss follow-up questions.
 Although I was at first unsure about spending money on what might be a pipe dream, I wouldn’t hesitate to do it again, for the return surpassed the investment.”

-–Eva Pohler, professor of literature at the University of Texas and the author of The Gatekeeper’s Sons and The Mystery Box
+–Eva Pohler, professor of literature at the University of Texas and bestselling author of The Gatekeeper’s Sons series

 “I asked Sara to edit a lengthy manuscript (my first) that I’d worked on for years–seven to be exact.
 I had literally worn out all my beta reader friends and lost all objectivity about the manuscript and writing in general.
 Sara did an amazing job of pointing out some restructuring needs that made so much sense, I wondered why I hadn’t thought of them myself.
 She also did a detailed line-by-line edit with copious side notes.
 I felt as if I were getting a personalized creative writing course–well, actually, that is exactly what I did get.
 I completed all the rewrites that she recommended, but during this process, a vague, unformed notion, which had been flitting through my mind, for a young adult novel sprang into full, technicolor life.
 I quickly wrote Polarity in Motion and found a publisher.
 There is no doubt that the work I did with Sara on my first manuscript provided some of the best training of my writing life.
 I was much better prepared to produce a publishable manuscript because of Sara’s teaching.
 I will seek her help again, and I highly recommend her to anyone who wants to improve his or her technique!
 Thank you, Sara!
 Polarity thanks you, too!”